 Rijkswaterstaat (Dutch Ministry of Infrastructure)

-The goal here was to develop state of the art software to handle the creation and maintenance part, as well as deployment of response plans and decision support in a way that is much quicker, easier with more overview and less errors.
+The goal here was to develop state of the art software to handle the creation and maintenance part, as well as the deployment of response plans and decision support in a way that is much quicker, easier with more overview and fewer errors.

-The content of these books was not easily translated into software.
-These processes were static and for years it was done using books first and later on PDF documents.
-We had to take into account the 3A (Anyone, Anywhere, Anytime) principle, the accessibility and transparency to all stakeholders (traffic engineers, traffic controllers, contracts, project managers etc.).
-As well, the quality and efficiency should be higher than status quo.
+The translate the content of these books into the software was not ease.
+These processes were static, and for years, it was done using books first and later on PDF documents.
+We had to take into account the 3A (Anyone, Anywhere, Anytime) principle, the accessibility, and transparency to all stakeholders (traffic engineers, traffic controllers, contracts, project managers, etc.).
+As well, the quality and efficiency should be higher than the status quo.

-The end result is a unique state-of-the-art traffic management application, which was build much quicker than existing parties.
+The result is a unique state-of-the-art traffic management application, which was built much quicker than existing parties.

-First test results were very positive.
-Using this software first results indicated that creating a complete response plan could be done within an hour, while the old system took many days or even weeks.
-Routine tasks can be even done within minutes.
+First test results were very positive, indicating that creating a complete response plan could be done within an hour, while the old system took many days or even weeks.
+Routine tasks can be done within minutes.

-For the traffic engineer, there is much more overview and reflection of the real status on the road.
-Using live traffic data plotted on the map, between the deployed and available response plan.
+For the traffic engineer, using live traffic data plotted on the map, between the deployed and available response plan, gives much more overview and reflection of the real status on the road.

-Thanks to support for Floating car data, all kinds of live triggers and combination with other Open Data, traffic engineers and traffic controllers will be able to come to new insights, take action, and improve traffic flow even more using this application.
+Thanks to supporting for Floating car data, all kinds of live triggers and combination with other Open Data, traffic engineers and traffic controllers can come to new insights, take action, and improve traffic flow, even more, using this application.

-In the near future, Moqod and RWS are working on a concept of making most regular response plans obsolete, by deploying dynamic automatically generated response plans on basis of the desired road situation.
+In the near future, Moqod and RWS are working on a concept of making most regular response plans obsolete, by deploying dynamic automatically generated response plans based on the desired road situation.

 ~ Kin Fai Chan RWS Projectmanager.